nvim-telekasten/telekasten.nvim/README.md

 #### Highlights

 - Find notes by name, #tag or by searching within note text
-- Find daily, weekly, monthly, and quarterly notes by date
+- Find daily, weekly, monthly, quarterly, and yearly notes by date
 - **Vaults**: Support for multiple separate note collections
 - Place and follow links to your notes or create new ones, with templates
 - Find notes that link back to your notes